 i.
 Initial recognition

-The Company recognizes financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
-All financial assets and liabilities are recognized at fair value on initial recognition, except for trade receivables (which do not contain a significant financing component) which are initially measured at transaction price.
+The Company recognises financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
+All financial assets and liabilities are recognised at fair value on initial recognition, except for trade receivables (which do not contain a significant financing component) which are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities that are not at fair value through profit or loss are added to the fair value on initial recognition.

 ii.
 Subsequent measurement

-i) Financial assets carried at amortized cost
+i) Financial assets carried at amortised cost

 A financial asset (which includes loans and advances, security deposits, deposits with Banks and Financial institutions, deposits lodged with excise and sales tax department, insurance claim recoverable, cash and cash equivalents, bank balance other than cash and cash equivalents, and trade receivables) is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 When the financial asset is derecognised or impaired, the gain or loss is recognised in the statement of profit and loss.

-iii.
-Financial assets at fair value through profit or loss
+iii) Financial assets at fair value through profit or loss

 A financial asset (which includes investments in mutual funds) which is not classified in any of the above categories are subsequently fair valued through profit or loss.